CamelGyuwon/DS535/README.md

 ### Data
 ml-1m dataset we used is in ./datasets

-Since all the dataset is too big for upload please refer the [official code](https://github.com/yiyanxu/diffrec)
+Since all the dataset is too big for upload please refer the [official code](https://github.com/yiyanxu/diffrec) for Amazon-book and Yelp

 #### L-DiffRec
 Our best performance is based on L-DiffRec